 Kushner’s drumming style falls somewhere between Corsano’s and McDougall’s, which would be enough in itself to kick Six Organ’s psych folk tendencies into a higher orbit, but it’s Flashman’s insistent bass surge that urges Chasny to magnificently excoriating excess.

 The set’s climax came early, the PA blazing with disorientation as Chasny ripped into a loosely structured take in some Ascent material with controlled ferocity.
 At one point he theatrically rocked back on the balls of his feet and jammed his guitar’s headstock into the ceiling for percussive distortion.

 Although the contours of Chasny’s compositions embrace some richly melodic fragments, and other passages are carried by loose rhythm grooves, this trio is mostly primed for climactic ascension.

-At the end of the se, in a brief solo coda, Chasny played a short variation on the sweet melodic fragment that shaped both “Torn by Wolves” and “Wolves’ Pup” on The Sun Awakens.
-It was a fragile reminder of how gentle previous incarnations of Six Organs could be.
+At the end of the set, in a brief solo encore, Chasny played a short variation on the sweet melodic fragment that shaped both “Torn by Wolves” and “Wolves’ Pup” on The Sun Awakens – a reminder of how gentle previous incarnations of Six Organs could be.
 But with Comets on Fire on hiatus and its main man Ethan Miller preoccupied with Howlin’ Rain, this years’ Six Organs is a potent vehicle for the more volatile energies of Chasny and his fellow Comets.